whitneyburton/portfolios/students/tom_leskin/20150814-tom_leskin-m4.md

 Tom, I love how Turing has brought you out of your shell and how you've opened up since module 1.
 You're a great team member to work with and you really keep up to date in the tech world. #freestuffandpajamajeans4lyf -- Patrick

+TOMMY!
+Tom has excelled every module.
+In module one I remember Tom being oblivious at times but now he can do any task and believes in himself.
+He has incredible work ethic, amazingly diligent in his process and research and resilient in his efforts. -- Kenny

 ### Response to Feedback

 I started out Turing feeling that since I had some coding experience beforehand that it wasn't going to be that bad and I would be one of the strongest people.
 It seems that Turing kinda broke me down in Module 1, but it helped me realize where I needed to improve.
 I was quiet in the beginning, but gained more of a voice as I gained more confidence.
 I've always been a quiet person, for the most part only until people get to know me or I them, and I agree that it took a while, but I did finally come out of my shell.
 I've wanted to help people new to coding and I've done that by volunteering as my confidence has grown.
 I would also agree that I did improve my JavaScript skills 100% and don't write the same quality code in JavaScript that I did a month and a half ago.
 I've really enjoyed that in later module as I've improved me skills I've been able to help my peers and can remember helping just about everyone at least once.